nsdrussell/L6-sed-secure-issue-tracker/README.md

 ## Installation Prerequisites
 - Python 3.10.5
-- Django 4.10
+- Django 4.1

 ## Setup and running
 1. Download the source code.
 2. Open the directory /issuetracker/ within your IDE.
 If asked to install any packages, do so.
+3. Otherwise, run pip install -r requirements.txt
-3. Within a terminal window, from the /issuetracker/ directory, run the following commands to create a database and run the app.
+4. Within a terminal window, from the /issuetracker/ directory, run the following commands to create a database and run the app.
 ```
 python manage.py makemigrations
 python manage.py migrate